schitresh/computer_science/database_system/5_normalization.md

     - Instructor (instructor, instructor_email)

 ### BCNF
-- Advanced form for 3NF where in a FD X -> Y, X must be a super key
+- In a FD X -> Y, X must be a super key
+- Advanced form for 3NF
   - This is the last practiced form
   - Forms beyond like 4NF & 5NF are used only for theoritical purposes
 - Example: